Chinese Doctors’ Cell Therapy Breakthrough Offers Hope for Diabetes Cure

 How serious is diabetes?

-Diabetes is a long-term illness that impacts how the body turns into energy.
+Diabetes is a long-term illness that impacts how the body turns food into energy.
 The pancreas produces insulin, which is essential for controlling blood sugar levels.
 However, in diabetes, this process doesn't work properly.
 Either the body doesn't make enough insulin or it can't use insulin effectively.

 Nearly 90% of individuals with diabetes have type 2 diabetes, which is primarily caused by diet and develops gradually.
 If not properly controlled, diabetes can result in severe complications such as heart , vision impairment, and kidney disease.